 Born in England and relocating to the US at the age of ten, Karina Michel chose a career in acting before deciding to move to the other side of the camera becoming a producer which she continues with to this day.
 Her acting career saw her film on hit productions such as TV series Dexter and Transformers: Revenge of the Fallen and Karina has produced a number of short dramas and in 2017 she co-produced The Us Festival 1982: The US Generation Documentary which featured Mick Fleetwood and Stewart Copeland along with many exciting projects upcoming.
 Chatting to us, Karina tells us about moving to the US, appearing on Hell’s Kitchen and her career as a producer.

-Is there a difference producing documentaries to film and TV series?
+Do you find there is a difference producing documentaries opposed to films and TV series?

 What’s your next production release?